saimanish-p/options-pricing-and-greeks/README.md

 This implementation represents one of several possible approaches to options pricing modeling, necessitating specific technical decisions and architectural trade-offs.

-For transparency and educational purposes, I have documented all underlying assumptions, computational limitations, and development challenges in the comprehensive TECHNICAL_NOTES.md file, available in the repository's main branch alongside this README.
+For transparency and educational purposes, I have documented all underlying assumptions, computational limitations, and development challenges in the comprehensive [TECHNICAL_NOTES.md](TECHNICAL_NOTES.md) file.

 ## Future Improvements